jk11demo/COMP5202/content/Toolbox/vscode-setup.md

 # Debugging

-This is used to debug your application, we will cover this later.
+This panel is used to debug your application; we will cover this later.

 # Extensions